Some men doom their relationships by repeating the same communication mistakes over and over.

 She says they are so lucky for being on the same page.
 That’s very deep, she is telling him why she feels the two of them are so great together.
 His behavior is just proving otherwise though.

 She puts a hand on his arm, trying to connect with him physically and hoping to get his full attention.

 No such luck, he turns around and checks his computer.

 Fixing Relationship Communication Mistakes

 The mindset that will help you prevent the communication mistakes men do in relationships is the same mindset that makes you a top man in a relationship.

 That is, you only get into relationships you want, not the ones you need.
-And you only accept relationships which fully stimulate you, both physically and intellectually.
+And you only accept relationships that fully stimulate you, both physically and intellectually.

 The second step is that you care about the people around you, both in the sense of getting to know them and in caring in the sense that you want to see them happy.